Skip to content

 Athens

-This was the marketplace and the center of everyday life in ancient Athens.
-From the north wall of the Acropolis of Athens or on the streets of Areopagus, you have a great view of the area.
+This was the marketplace and the centre of everyday life in ancient Athens.
+You can view the area from the north wall of the Acropolis or on the streets of Areopagus.
 The best way to enter the Agora is from the North Gate on Adrianou Street.

-Agora is a great place for history lovers, not only because in ancient times, this is where local groups met to make important decisions about the city, but also the square used to host numerous events such as theater performances.
+Agora is a great place for history lovers, not only because, in ancient times, this was where local groups met to make important decisions about the city but also because the square used to host numerous events such as theatre performances.

-Once the Agora housed over 30 structures, today two buildings dominate the site: the excellently preserved Temple of Hephaestus and the reconstructed Stoa of Attalus, which houses the Agora Museum.
+Once the Agora housed over 30 structures, two buildings dominate the site today: the excellently preserved Temple of Hephaestus and the reconstructed Stoa of Attalus, which houses the Agora Museum.

-The museum displays over two thousand years old exhibits from the political and private life of Athenian citizens.
+The museum displays over two thousand years old exhibits from Athenian citizens’ political and private life.

 5-Olympieion